barryclark/jekyll-now/about.md

 Alive
 ---
 [Alive](https://comealive.io) brings interactive programming to C#.
-Alive shows you exactly what your code does, as you write it.
+Alive shows you exactly what your code does, the moment you write it.

 [![screenshot of Alive](/images/AboutAlive.png)](https://comealive.io)